jacobbbustamante/Optimization-Code/README.md

-# Optimization Code: Heavy Ball Method
+# Optimization Code: Heavy Ball Methods

 ## Overview
-This project implements the Heavy Ball method for optimization and analyzes its convergence behavior on a test function.
-This experiment focuses on ill-conditioned optimization behavior using the Rosenbrock function.
+This project implements the Heavy Ball methods for optimization and analyzes its convergence behavior on a test function.
+This experiment focuses on ill-conditioned optimization behavior, using the Rosenbrock function.

 The objective function used is: